Alogliptin and Pioglitazone

 Hypoglycemia-Associated Agents: Antidiabetic Agents may enhance the hypoglycemic effect of Hypoglycemia-Associated Agents.
 Monitor therapy

-Insulin: Pioglitazone may enhance the adverse/toxic effect of Insulin.
+Insulins: Pioglitazone may enhance the adverse/toxic effect of Insulins.
 Specifically, the risk for hypoglycemia, fluid retention, and heart failure may be increased with this combination.
-Management: If insulin is combined with pioglitazone, dose reductions should be considered to reduce the risk of hypoglycemia.
-Monitor patients for fluid retention and signs/symptoms of heart failure.
-Consider therapy modification
+Management: If insulin is combined with pioglitazone, consider insulin dose reductions to avoid hypoglycemia.
+Monitor patients for fluid retention and signs/symptoms of heart failure, and consider pioglitazone dose reduction or discontinuation if heart failure occurs Consider therapy modification

 Thiazide and Thiazide-Like Diuretics: May diminish the therapeutic effect of Antidiabetic Agents.
 Monitor therapy

-Trimethoprim: May decrease the metabolism of Antidiabetic Agents (Thiazolidinedione).
+Topiramate: May decrease the serum concentration of Pioglitazone.
 Monitor therapy

 1% to 10%: